top of page

 What I Learned

-This project’s “save the world” framing shifted how I see brands—from products to platforms for real change.
-It showed me that advertising can have meaningful impact when approached with the right perspective.
+This project’s framing to solve a real issue showed me that advertising can have meaningful impact when approached with the right perspective.

 bottom of page